-Other books by this author that I've reviewed include Rules of Prey, Shadow Prey, Eyes of Prey, Silent Prey, Night Prey, Easy Prey, Chosen Prey, Mortal Prey, Naked Prey, Hidden Prey, Broken Prey, Invisible Prey, Phantom Prey, Wicked Prey, Storm Prey, Buried Prey, Silken Prey, Stolen Prey, Field of Prey, Gathering Prey, Dark of the Moon, Heat Lightning, Rough Country, Bad Blood, Shock Wave, Mad River, Deadline, Storm Front, Extreme Prey, Escape Clause.
+Other books by this author that I've reviewed include Rules of Prey, Shadow Prey, Eyes of Prey, Silent Prey, Mind Prey, Night Prey, Sudden Prey, Easy Prey, Chosen Prey, Mortal Prey, Naked Prey, Hidden Prey, Broken Prey, Invisible Prey, Phantom Prey, Wicked Prey, Storm Prey, Buried Prey, Silken Prey, Stolen Prey, Field of Prey, Gathering Prey, Dark of the Moon, Heat Lightning, Rough Country, Bad Blood, Shock Wave, Mad River, Deadline, Storm Front, Extreme Prey, Escape Clause.

 Fifth in the Lucas Davenport detective mystery series revolving around an ex-cop who misses the action.
 This story takes place in Grant, in northern Wisconsin, in the depths of winter.

 Man, another good one from Sandford.
 It’s terrifying how easy it is for someone like the Iceman to exist within a community, to abuse and murder people without being caught.
 It’s such a small community that I bet every person could name off every other citizen in the area.
 And yet, the Iceman hides within it.

 I’d sure hate to be a fireman or policeman in a cold climate, and Sandford did a great job of making me feel the cold as they attempted to work the scene.
 I like Climpt.
 I hope he shows up again in the series.
 I loved the way he reasoned out why Harper’s “suicide” was really murder.
 It made so much sense.
 That bit with the priest demonstrates why it’s practical to bring in someone from outside.